BlaizingInfernoDragon123/chrome-dino-game-clone-in-html-and-javascript-/README.md

 ```
 </a>

-Our YouTube Channel Link Plss subscribe -
+# Our YouTube Channel Link Plss subscribe -
 <a href="https://youtube.com/channel/UC94rjmYz21IBREgkLaQ7NVA">
 ```
 BlazingInfernoDragon123 Channel
 ```
 </a>

-# Play It here

-Click Here To View It And Play It -
+# Click Here To View It And Play It -
 <a href="https://www.chromedino.com/">
 ```
 Dino.html